Exploring universal and non-universal regimes of trimers from three-body interactions in one-dimensional lattices: Model

-{\em Model}.---We consider a minimal one-dimensional model of structureless fermions ({\em e.g.} spinless electrons) or hard-core bosons with nearest-neighbor (NN) hopping, and two- and three-body interactions
+We consider a minimal one-dimensional model of structureless fermions ({\em e.g.} spinless electrons) or hard-core bosons with nearest-neighbor (NN) hopping, and two- and three-body interactions

 where $t$ is the hopping amplitude, $U$ is the NN two-body interaction and $V$ is the NN three-body interaction, $i$ is the site index, $\hat{c}^\dagger (\hat{c})$ is the particle creation (annihilation) operator, and $\hat{n}$ is the particle number operator.
+We set the lattice constant $a=1$ in what follows.
 This model in the NN approximation serves to provide insight into the physics of the dominant three-body interactions in a wide range of experiments.